doctrine/orm/docs/en/reference/tools.rst

 Reverse Engineering
 -------------------

-You can use the ``DatabaseDriver`` to reverse engineer a database to an array of ``ClassMetadataInfo`` instances and generate YAML, XML, etc. from them.
+You can use the ``DatabaseDriver`` to reverse engineer a database to an array of ``ClassMetadata`` instances and generate YAML, XML, etc. from them.

 .. note::